2020/21 Part-time Postgraduate course

 UK 2:1 Degree - Bachelor degree with a cumulative GPA of 3.0 out of 4

 UK 2:2 Degree - Bachelor degree with a cumulative GPA of 2.6 out of 4

 In this section

-Completion of this course will equip you with the necessary skills, understanding and confidence to live, work and study in international contexts, increasing your employability.
+Completion of this course will equip you with the necessary knowledge, skills, confidence and expertise to live, work and study in international contexts, thereby increasing your employability.

 There are no practice placements attached to this course.

 Course Director for advice regarding course content:

 "The course is fit for purpose"- it is enjoyable"

 “The team is very supportive”